dumpsterfireproject/test-comparisons/README.md

 Each of these tools can be used in conjunction with other tools; it is not required that these three tools be used together in combination with each other.
 Selenium automates web browsers.
 Cucumber is the world's leading tool for Behavior Driven Development.

+Note that in this example, I've configured it to generate the HTML report in the root of the selenium-cucumber directory.
+I've committed an example for easy viewing.

 ### Pros
 - Cucumber is ported to many programming languages and has a large community and toolset.